Rules of Procedure

 2. Financing of SSE projects by Co-Fund

-The company publishes a call for financing within a time and money framework of its choice.
-As part of this financial call, each group of individuals or partnership of SSE ventures, who wants to set up a new SSE project and does not have sufficient capital, will have the opportunity to file a financing application to the company.
-The same opportunity shall be given to any existing SSE project that is planning an increase in its turnover.
-The company examines and assesses the financing applications which have been submitted as part of this process, on stages and criteria set out in these Rules of Procedure, and decides whether to proceed or not with the financing of each application.
-Every approved SSE project undertakes to repay the capital received, in installments of frequency and amount according to its capacity, and is encouraged to participate as a regular funder of the company after the repayment has been completed.
+Any group of individuals or partnership of SSE ventures wishing to establish a new SSE project and lacking sufficient capital may submit a financing application to the company at any time.
+The same applies to any existing SSE project that is planning some form of expansion of its activities.
+The company examines and evaluates the financing applications submitted to it in stages and on the basis of criteria defined in these Rules of Procedure, and decides whether or not to proceed with the financing of each application.
+Any SSE project that ultimately receives financing undertakes to repay the amount received in installments, the duration and amount of which are determined according to its capacity, and is encouraged to participate as a regular funder of the company after the repayment has been completed.

 2.2 Conditions of eligibility for a financing application